mcm223/dwa15-spring2018/laravel/foobooks-week-13a.md

 # BookController.php
 public function create($id)
 {
-    # Get all the authors
+    # Get all the authors in alphabetical order by last name
     $authors = Author::orderBy('last_name')->get();

     # Organize the authors into an array where the key = author id and value = author name